daniel-norris/coding_blog/index.md

-Full Stack Developer in training.
+Full Stack Developer in training @ [DevelopMe_](https://developme.training/).

-A place to quickly jot down thoughts and opinions on aspects of my journey to becoming a Full Stack Developer.
-Page written in Markdown.
+Learning to develop in JavaScript, React, Node, PHP and Laravel.
+Quick place to jot down thoughts and blog as I progress through the course.

 #### 12 Apr '20 - [How modular design made me a better Developer](modular_design.md).